How Long is Spousal Maintenance Paid in Illinois?

 By: Gordon & Perlut, LLC

 Divorce can have a devastating impact on your finances.
 Particularly if you relied on your spouse in meeting monthly expenses, getting used to living on your own often proves challenging.
-Spousal maintenance, otherwise known as alimony in Illinois, can help you in making the adjustment.
-Our Chicago and Evanston family law attorneys explain who may be entitled to spousal support payment and how long you can expect it to last.
+Spousal maintenance, otherwise known as alimony in Illinois, can help you make the adjustment.
+Our Chicago and Evanston family law attorneys explain who may be entitled to spousal support payments and how long you can expect it to last.

 When going through a divorce in Cook County, getting the maximum amount you are entitled to in any final orders is a top priority.
 Depending on the circumstances, this may include spousal support payments.
 Spousal maintenance can help you maintain your standard of living after divorce or gain the education, experience, or skills needed to reenter the workforce.
 Factors that will influence whether you are entitled to spousal maintenance include: